TheCedarPrince/thecedarprince.github.io/notes/06082020234244-dempster-critique.md

++++
-@def title = "A Case Study in the Failure to Apply the Results of Psychological Research"
-@def slug = "06082020234244-dempster-critique"
-@def tags = ["bibliography", "spacing", "effect", "critique", "education", "system", "archive"]
-@def description = "A critique of possible reasons for why the Spacing Effect is not applied in American educational settings."

-@def rss_title = "A Case Study in the Failure to Apply the Results of Psychological Research"
-@def rss_description = "A critique of possible reasons for why the Spacing Effect is not applied in American educational settings."
-@def rss_pubdate = Date(2020, 6, 8)
+title = "A Case Study in the Failure to Apply the Results of Psychological Research" slug = "06082020234244-dempster-critique" tags = ["bibliography", "spacing", "effect", "critique", "education", "system", "archive"] description = "A critique of possible reasons for why the Spacing Effect is not applied in American educational settings." rss_title = "A Case Study in the Failure to Apply the Results of Psychological Research" rss_description = "A critique of possible reasons for why the Spacing Effect is not applied in American educational settings." rss_pubdate = Date(2020, 6, 8)
++++

 A Case Study in the Failure to Apply the Results of Psychological Research